-Size: Males weigh around 190 kg and measure up to 2.7 meters in length.
+Size: Male lions weigh about 190 kg and measure up to 2.7 meters in length.

-Where They’re Found: Although called the ‘king of the jungle’, lions don’t actually live in the jungle.
-They can be found in savannahs, grasslands, open plains, and semi-desserts across Africa.Â
+Where They’re Found: Although lions are called the ‘king of the jungle’, they don’t actually live in the jungle.
+They can be found in savannahs, grasslands, open plains, and semi-dessert landscapes across Africa.Â

 Interesting Fact:Â Elephants have remarkable communication skills and use a wide range of sounds, body movements, and rumbles below human hearing (infrasound).